 Based on a poll conducted by the Kaiser Family Foundation, close to half (45%) of U.S. adults have reported that their mental health has been negatively impacted due to worry over the virus.

 Coronavirus is everywhere, and there is a general fear that employees will get it and infect their families.

 Before going into details about ways employers can support employees during the Covid-19 pandemic, we need to consider several areas employers can assist in.
-These include:

 - 1) Financial Wellness

 - 8) Ways to Help Reduce Financial Stress of Employees During Covid-19

 Financial wellness deals with the process of learning how to manage financial expenses successfully.

 In short, your employees’ financial wellness is their ability to have a healthy economic life.